top of page

 We ended up staying at a nice Best Western property, The Regency.
 With nostalgic vibes reminding me of 1990's Italian travel, the hotel is decked out in regal yellow and emerald tones and moody wood furniture trappings in the lobby.
 Enjoy an after lunch cocktail before calling it a day early, if the next day is for travel.

-All in all, Monza may not be worth more than a day unless you've got plans to make separate day trips outside the city, but for a day in Monza, it's just right.
+All in all, Monza may not be worth more than a day unless you've got plans to make separate day trips outside the city, but for a day in Monza, it's perfect.

 Enjoy your trip!